evgenyneu/evgenii.com/resume/index.md

 ## Objective

-I am looking for work as an iOS or Android programmer.
+I am looking for work as an iOS, Android, JavaScript, Python or Ruby on Rails programmer.